-- 1. Make sure your computer is turned off. - 2.
+- 1. Ensure that your computer is turned off. - 2.
 Repeatedly press and release the F1 key when turning on the computer.
 When you hear multiple beeps or see a logo screen, release the F1 key.

-Note: If a Power-On Password or an Administrator Password has been set, the Setup Utility program menu will not be displayed until you type the correct password.
-For more information, see "Using passwords" on page 87.
+Note: If a Power-On Password or an Administrator Password has been set, the Setup Utility program menu will not be displayed until you enter the correct password.
+For more information, see "Using passwords" on page 49.